Paulina Goto: 2015 to 2020

+2024 to present: Re-launch of solo career and live album, Natural

+Fourteen years after the release of her debut studio album, Goto announced via her official social media pages in early August 2024 that the lead single, "De viaje", would be released from her second studio album.
+Plans for previous solo material were scrapped due to Goto's focus as an independent artist without a record label.
+The single and its accompanying music video were released on 9 August 2024 for streaming media.
+Goto contributed to the soundtrack for the 2024 Mexican comedy/drama, Entra en mi vida, with the song, Natalia, perdón.
+She stated to the Mexican press that her solo music would feature contributions from female musicians, including her all-female backing band and use of female songwriters and producers, a rarity in Mexico's male-dominated recording industry.

+In January 2025, Goto announced that her live album, Natural, and its accompanying concert documentary of the same name, would be released in Mexico.
+The live album was released digitally worldwide on 24 January 2025.
+The concert film will be shown in Mexico from 23 to 29 January 2025.
+The concert was filmed in 2024 in Mexico City.
+A tour is also slated to begin in Mexico City on 5 April 2025.
+The album will contain new material, as well as material from Eme 15's debut album and Goto's previous solo appearances from her 2010 self-titled debut album.
+Goto's close friend and Miss XV co-star/Eme 15 bandmate, Natasha Dupeyrón attended the concert film's premiere in January 2025.

 Spokesmodel career

 On 5 February 2014, Goto was announced as the new face of Tampico Miramar, a tourism campaign aiming to attractive more visitors to her home state, Tamaulipas.
 Goto appeared in print advertisements and a promotional video which was filmed various tourist locations in the state for the campaign.
 In November 2014, Goto modeled clothing from the Spring/Summer 2015 collection in the fashion catalogue, "Mundo Terra".
 The collection was released in January 2015.
 She later appeared in the Autumn/Winter catalogue for the brand in the fall of 2015 and the Spring/Summer catalogue released in early 2016.

 In January 2018, Goto, along with 11 "beauty influencers" from social media platforms, was chosen to design her own lipstick in collaboration with the makeup brand, MAC Cosmetics.
 The lipstick was later released as part of a limited edition piece of MAC's Spring 2018 line.
 Goto is the first Mexican actress to collaborate with the cosmetics brand on a lipstick.